timjmasters/php-jws/README.md

  - HS256
    - HMAC SHA 256 - JWS tokens will be signed using the secret option
  - RS256
-   - RSA SHA 256 - JWS tokens will be signed using the assuming the secret option is a private key#
+   - RSA SHA 256 - JWS tokens will be signed assuming the secret option is a private key

 ## Examples